The Guide to Data Export

 Data Export can also be used to identify fraud/suspicious behavior on your website.
 Use the Data Export Pack to build or augment fraud monitoring algorithms.

 Customers who use Data Export to look for suspicious behavior identify things like rapidly switching tabs to complete tasks or filling out form information at superhuman speeds.
-Data Export can be be more efficient than raw log data here because we also have the IP Address, User Agent, and Lat/Long, all of which can help build more accurate fraud detection models.
+Data Export can be more efficient than raw log data here because we also have the IP Address, User Agent, and Lat/Long, all of which can help build more accurate fraud detection models.

 3. Building behavioral cohorts